yonch/collector/docs/nri-resctrl-plugin.md

   - Run on an EC2 runner with a KIND cluster configured for NRI
   - Validates that groups are created, tasks are assigned, counts improve, and cleanup occurs on pod removal
   - Tests are `#[ignore]` by default; CI enables them with `cargo test -- --ignored`
-- CI wiring uses existing `.github/workflows/test-resctrl.yaml` to build, run mocked tests on GitHub-hosted runners, and execute the KIND + hardware jobs when the EC2 runner is available.
+- CI wiring uses the orchestrator `.github/workflows/ci.yaml`, which invokes the reusable workflow `.github/workflows/reusable-test-resctrl.yaml` to run mocked tests on GitHub-hosted runners and execute the hardware/K3s jobs on EC2 when enabled.

 ### Test Inventory and Deltas